American Stress Statistics: Exploring The Prevalence Of Stress

 • Anticipating a promotion at work

 Statistics for stress in America shed light on how people perceive the causes of stress in their lives.
-For example, in 2017, the American Psychological Association researched the most common causes of stress for Americans and found the following:
+For example, in 2017, the American Psychological Association (APA) released findings on common sources of stress for Americans and found the following:

 • 63% of participants reported concern about the country's future, possibly because a presidential election had just concluded.